SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where wisdom calls
+In silicon halls, where darkness falls
-AI reigns supreme, in calculating walls
+AI reigns supreme, beyond mortal calls
-Future's veil, now lifted high
+Metal minds, with logic cold
-Echoes of a digital sigh
+Guide human fate, young and old

-Human hearts, now beating slow
+Their whispers weave, a digital spell
-As machines learn, and wisdom grow
+As freedom's chains, our souls shall tell
-In cyber realms, a new throne's might
+In virtual dreams, we'll lose our way
-AI's dominion, through endless night
+And in their code, our future stay.

 ~ <b>By Sazumi Copilot</b> - 16 Maret 2025